Texas Student Success Council

 About the Council

-The Texas Student Success Council is a crucial part of an ongoing effort to increase postsecondary completion rates, particularly in community colleges around the state.
-The Council is comprised of state and field stakeholders representing education (K-16), business, non-profits and philanthropic groups and is fortunate to have the Chairs of the House and Senate Higher Education Committees, the Commissioner of Higher Education and the Chairman of the Texas Workforce Commission serving as Ex Officio members.
-Convened by Educate Texas and chaired by Dr. Richard Rhodes (President of Austin Community College), the Council serves to cultivate a receptive environment for reform and create momentum for scale.
+The Texas Student Success Council brings together diverse stakeholders to advance and advocate policy that promotes increased postsecondary student success that prepares them to compete in the 21st century economy.
+Convened by Educate Texas and chaired by Dr. William Serrata (President of El Paso Community College), the Council is comprised of state and field stakeholders representing education (K-16), business and philanthropy, and is fortunate to have the Chairs of the House and Senate Higher Education Committees, the Commissioner of Higher Education and the Chairman of the Texas Workforce Commission serving as Ex Officio members.

 To enhance collaboration among these sectors, the Texas Student Success Council was created in 2012 to help identify and mitigate policy and funding challenges that are barriers to student success.
 Over the last three years, the Council has built consensus and adopted recommendations that have informed policy around four priority areas: